 Legal Daily Fantasy Sports Betting Leagues

-While not very old, fantasy sports may have been around longer than you realize.
-Years ago, the genre was known as rotisserie, or roto.
-It wasn't until fantasy sporting leagues joined the likes of ESPN and professional leagues (NFL, MLB, NBA) that fantasy sports were re branded and took off into the stratosphere.
-The is a sporting genre wherein a member of a league will assemble a roster via a draft.
+Years ago, fantasy sports was only known to a handful of cult fans.
+It wasn't until fantasy sporting leagues joined the likes of ESPN and professional leagues (NFL, MLB, NBA) that fantasy sports were re-branded and took off into the stratosphere.
+This is a sporting genre wherein a league member will assemble a roster via a draft.
 Said roster players operate on a points-based system, accumulating points for positive plays.
-The better a player's performance, the more points are awarded to the fantasy owner.
-The more points accumulated by the fantasy owner, the better his or her odds of winning become.
+The better a player performs, the more points the fantasy owner is awarded.
+The more points accrued by the fantasy owner, the better his or her odds of winning become.

-Fantasy sports have become so popular, in fact, that some big-name websites are paying out literally millions of dollars every single week through guaranteed tournaments.
-And since these fantasy sites primarily operate by taking a rake, rather than clearing the losers' money into their coffers, the average person does have a positive net in the genre.
-While it might be low, around $7, the fact is that fantasy is literally a sport where everyone can win money.
+Fantasy sports have become so popular that some big-name websites are paying out millions of dollars every single week through guaranteed tournaments.
+And since these fantasy sites primarily operate by taking a rake rather than clearing the losers' money into their coffers, the average person does have a positive net in the genre.

-Is Playing Daily Fantasy Sports Leagues Actually Legal In The US?
+Is Fantasy Sports Betting Legal In The USA?

-To put a very simple answer on it: Yes, fantasy sports are considered legal.
-In fact, the biggest fantasy sites on the planet are operated on US soil, and they operate in full view of the law, with a slew of commercials on cable networks.
+To put a very simple answer on it: Yes, fantasy sports are considered legal in most US states.
+The biggest fantasy sites on the planet are operated on US soil, and they operate in full view of the law, with a slew of commercials on cable networks.
 There are two main reasons for this.
-Reason one: Fantasy sports were not banned by sports betting laws such as the Federal Wire Act of 1961, PASPA in 1992, or by the UIGEA in 2006.
-So there are no real regulations against fantasy.
-Secondly, the act of drafting a roster and formulating a team in this fashion is not considered to be a game of chance but rather that of skill.
-So there is no real reason for any regulation to come about to block fantasy sports, at least not yet.
-Should that regulation unfortunately rear its ugly head, you will hear about it from us.
+Reason one: Fantasy sports were not banned by sports betting laws such as the Federal Wire Act of 1961, PASPA in 1992, or the UIGEA in 2006.

 USA Friendly Shield Small